-If dual degree students wish to complete some of the MAFM at an extension site before coming to the Abilene campus, they should contact the program director about that possibility.
+If dual degree students wish to complete some of the MAFM at the San Antonio extension campus before coming to the Abilene campus, they should contact the program director about that possibility.

 Family Ministry Certificate

 A certificate in Family Ministry is available for pastors, church staff members, and other interested persons.
 The same curriculum is also available as a minor in Family Ministry for graduate students at HSU.
 The curriculum is as follows.